Wondering where you should place your fiddle leaf fig plant? Click to learn the best place to put your fiddle leaf fig plant for optimal growth.

 Choosing Where to Place Your Fiddle Leaf Fig

-Many fiddle leaf fig owners don’t think too much about the location of their plant in relation to the sun.
+Many fiddle leaf fig owners don’t think too much about where to place their fiddle leaf fig in relation to the sun.
 They may choose the location based on the design of their home, their furniture, or where they have an empty space.
 Considering the direction of the sun and how much light your plant will get is important when deciding where to put your fiddle leaf fig.

 If you’re not sure which direction your home faces, use your phone’s compass app to see which windows face north, south, east, and west.
 If you’re in North America, the below diagram describes the pros and cons of each direction in your home.